Budgeting & Forecasting

 Naturally, no one will understand these better than the local department heads.
 It could be that the goal imposed from the top is unrealistic—maybe there's a cultural preference that misaligns with the product or unfortunate translations that tank desire in the market.

-In a bottom-up planning strategy, that individual department would be free to determine what's best to improve their position and then take action.
+Now, in that same company, using a bottom-up planning strategy, that individual department would be free to determine what's best to improve their position and then take action.

 This is the idea behind bottom-up planning: that each department knows what's best for them regarding growth, where they need to focus their efforts, and so on.